bakaut/glaber/README.md

 # Migration guide (under develop):

 - Feel free to ask a [solution](https://glaber.ru/pricing.html) according to your infrastructure
-- As glaber and zabbix have backward compatibility you can try to replace one zabbix component to glaber component one by one (for example change zabbix poxy to glaber proxy)
+- As glaber and zabbix have backward compatibility you can try to replace one zabbix component to glaber component one by one (for example change zabbix proxy to glaber proxy)
-- You can install glaber in parallel to zabbix and redirect all zabbix agents and zabbix proxys to the glaber server
+- You can install glaber in parallel to zabbix and redirect all zabbix agents and zabbix proxy to the glaber server

 # Installation:

 - Make directory for glaber:

   `mkdir /opt/glaber`
 - Copy this repository to glaber directory:
   ```bash